Functional Periodic ARMA Processes

 We formalize the notion of periodic stationarity (\emph{cyclostationarity}), its wide-sense counterpart, also referred to as \emph{periodic correlatedness}, and the concept of periodic white noise in the functional context.
-Leveraging the one-to-one link between periodic and multivariate series, where the period determines the vector dimension, we derive sufficient conditions for periodic stationarity via a multivariate reformulation.
-We also provide conditions for finite moments and weak dependence, which in turn ensure consistent estimation and, in specific settings, the validity of a central limit theorem.
-In addition, we provide explicit expressions for lagged covariance operators of the proposed model.
-Further, in the autoregressive setting, we propose a practical estimation procedure and implementable algorithm.
-Assuming consistent estimation of the block operator matrix, the seasonal operators are recovered via Tikhonov-regularized pseudo-inverses.
+Exploiting the one-to-one correspondence between periodic and multivariate time series, where the period determines the vector dimension, we derive sufficient conditions for cyclostationarity via a multivariate reformulation.
+We further establish conditions for the existence of finite moments and weak dependence, which in turn ensure consistent estimation and, in specific settings, the validity of a central limit theorem.
+In addition, we provide explicit expressions for the lagged covariance operators of the proposed model.
+Further, in the autoregressive setting, we propose a practical estimation procedure together with an implementable algorithm.
+Assuming consistent estimation of the associated block operator matrix, the seasonal operators are recovered using Tikhonov-regularized pseudo-inverses.
 Under a Sobolev-type smoothness condition in the spirit of \cite{hall:meister:2007}, we establish convergence rates and illustrate the proposed methodology through extensive examples.
 Finally, we outline the estimation procedure and derive consistency rates for the fPARMA parameters under suitable regularity conditions.